-Simon Car Rental has some great reviews from customers.
+Simon Car Rental has some great reviews from customers, including us.
+My dad has rented from several different agencies, but Simon Car Rental was by far the cheapest.
 Their website is easy to use and gives some good information.

-If your looking for a well known company try Avis, Hertz or Budget.
+If you're looking for a well known company try Avis, Hertz or Budget.

 Avoid parking your car with any baggage in sight.
 If at all possible park in guarded lots.